Frequently Asked Questions - FAQ about the Beautiful World of Marine Macro Algae.

 Which means nothing else that the algae are dying off and the start of the reproduction cycle,

-Therefore it is important to keep the water conditions as constant as possible and to remove and dead parts of the macro algae as soon as possible.
+Therefore it is important to keep the water conditions as constant as possible and to remove any dead parts of the

 Have a look at our section for Nano-Tanks, where we added all the macro algae species which will do great in there.